High-Dimensional Independence Testing via Maximum and Average Distance Correlations: Introduction

-Traditional correlation measures like Pearson's correlation \cite{Pearson1895} are widely used but not applicable to detect nonlinear and high-dimensional dependence structures, whereas many recently proposed dependence measures are able to discover any dependence structure given sufficiently sample size.
-The most prominent pioneers are the distance correlation \cite{SzekelyRizzoBakirov2007,SzekelyRizzo2009} and the Hilbert-Schmidt independence criterion \cite{GrettonEtAl2005,GrettonGyorfi2010}.
-They are shown to be asymptotically $0$ if and only if independence, share similar formulation and properties \cite{SejdinovicEtAl2013,exact2}, and is valid and consistent for testing independence against any joint distribution at any fixed dimensionality.
-Other dependence measures are later proposed to improve the finite-sample testing power against strong nonlinear dependencies, such as the Heller-Heller-Gorfine method \cite{HellerGorfine2013,heller2016consistent}, the multiscale graph correlation \cite{mgc1,mgc2}, among others.
-A dependence measure can be useful in plenty statistical tasks, including two-sample testing \cite{exact1}, feature screening \cite{LiZhongZhu2012,Zhong2015,mgc4}, time-series \cite{Zhou2012,Pitsillou2018,mgc5}, conditional independence \cite{Gretton2007,SzekelyRizzo2014,Wang2015}, clustering \cite{Szekely2005,Rizzo2010}, graph testing~\cite{mgc3,mgc6}, etc.
+Traditional correlation measures like Pearson's correlation \citep{Pearson1895} are commonly used but unable to detect nonlinear and high-dimensional dependencies.
+Recent measures, such as the distance correlation \citep{SzekelyRizzoBakirov2007,SzekelyRizzo2009} and the Hilbert-Schmidt independence criterion \citep{GrettonEtAl2005,GrettonGyorfi2010}, can uncover any type of dependency given sufficient sample size, are asymptotically zero if and only if independence, and can consistently test independence for any joint distribution of fixed dimensionality.
+Due to such consistency properties, dependence measures have become widely used in various applications, such as feature screening \citep{LiZhongZhu2012,Zhong2015,DCorScreening,Zhang2025}, time-series \citep{Zhou2012,Pitsillou2018,DCorTemporal}, conditional independence \citep{Gretton2007,SzekelyRizzo2014,Wang2015}, K-sample test \citep{Edelmann2022,DCorMANOVA}, clustering \citep{Szekely2005,Rizzo2010}, graph testing \citep{MGCGraph,DCorGraph}, and deep learning \citep{Guo2022, Zhen2022}.

-An important aspect that remains difficult and not well-understood is the high-dimensional scenario: at fixed sample size, the testing power of any aforementioned dependence measure decreases significantly as noise dimension increases \cite{mgc2,RamdasEtAl2015}.
-If one lets the dimension $p$ or $q$ increase to infinity and the sample size grow slower than the dimension, distance correlation is not always consistent for testing independence \cite{Shao2019}.
-One proposed remedy is to compute the marginal covariance for each dimension within $X$ and $Y$, then take the average covariance as the test statistic \cite{Shao2019}.
-Despite not always consistent, the average method exhibits better testing power in certain high-dimensional simulations.
-Alternatively, one could consider a random rotate version of average marginal covariance \cite{Huo2017}.
-Note that the high-dimensional independence testing problem here is different from testing mutual independence in high-dimensions, where $X$ has a large number of dimensions (there is no $Y$) and one would like to test whether each dimension of $X$ is independent from each other.